Isogeny

-In mathematics, particularly in algebraic geometry, an isogeny is a morphism of algebraic groups (also known as group varieties) that is surjective and has a finite kernel.
+In mathematics, particularly in algebraic geometry, an isogeny between two abelian varieties is a surjective homormophism with a finite kernel.

-If the groups are abelian varieties, then any morphism f : A → B of the underlying algebraic varieties which is surjective with finite fibres is automatically an isogeny, provided that f(1_{A}) = 1_{B}.
+In the case of abelian varieties, then any morphism f : A → B of the underlying algebraic varieties which is surjective with finite fibres is automatically an isogeny, provided that f(1_{A}) = 1_{B}.
 Such an isogeny f then provides a group homomorphism between the groups of k-valued points of A and B, for any field k over which f is defined.

 The terms "isogeny" and "isogenous" come from the Greek word ισογενη-ς, meaning "equal in kind or nature".
 The term "isogeny" was introduced by Weil; before this, the term "isomorphism" was somewhat confusingly used for what is now called an isogeny.

 Degree of isogeny

 Let f : A → B be isogeny between two algebraic groups.

 This mapping induces a pullback mapping f* : K(B) → K(A) between their rational function fields.
 Since the mapping is nontrivial, it is a field embedding and $\operatorname{im} f^*$ is a subfield of K(A).
 The degree of the extension $K(A) / \operatorname{im} f^*$ is called degree of isogeny: